galvez/unholy/README.md

-**unholy** is a Vuex extension for Nuxt.js that injects a `$state` helper for performing state operations on the Vuex store.
+**@nuxt/state** is a Nuxt.js module that injects a `$state` helper for performing state mutations on the Vuex store.
 Currently the following operations are supported:

 ## **merge**